LucasBehrendt/gamers-ground/README.md

  - Any reviews posted on a product is seen adjacent to the form, to the left on larger screens, and below and mobile devices.

- - They are listed in chronological order with the newest first, and shows the authors username, when they posted the review, their rating and the review text itself.
+ - They are listed in chronological order with the newest first, and shows the authors username, when they posted the review, their rating, and the review text itself.

  - The author of a posted review can delete it if they wish, by clicking the 'delete' link on the right side of the review.
 This will trigger a modal, asking for confirmation so deletion doesn't happen accidentally.